-- · When do you want to retire? - · Do you have any health issues?
+- When are you planning to retire?

+- · Do you have any health issues?

-- · Do you still relish the challenges of running your business? - · Does your business have an heir apparent? - · Will your income stream and wealth be adequate, post-sale?
+- · Do you still relish the challenges of running your business?

+- · Does your business have an heir apparent? - · Will your income stream and wealth be adequate, post-sale?

 You will also need to consider business-related issues including: